earthbound19/_ebDev/README.md

     <!-- apt-cyg install curl -->
     <!-- curl http://earthbound.io/dist/_ebSuperBin.7z -->
 - Windows: clone and make use of _setBinBaths.bat from https://github.com/earthbound19/_ebPathMan, which will permanently modify your path to include all relevant paths in this archive.
-Windows and/or 'nixy environments: OR examine and use getDevEnv.sh per the comments therein.
+- Mac and/or other 'nixy environments (and Windows!) `getDevEnv.sh`

+# USAGE
+I try to put accessible usage and other documentation at the start of every script, under headings just like in this README.md itself: DESCRIPTION, USAGE, and sometimes DEPENDENCIES, KNOWN ISSUES, NOTES and maybe other headings.

+Many or all scripts need to be in your PATH.
+If they are not in your PATH you must `cd` into their directory, or copy them to a directory with files they would operate on, and invoke them with `./` (meaning "this directory" to the terminal) and any parameters they require, as documented in each scripts' USAGE section.
+Examine that start comments in the source code of any script for guidance.
+If you

 ### Developer notes

+Tools and scripts in this repository are subject to high flux, because I edit and develop them as I use them, and/or because I may freely add or remove anything from this archive.
+Generally I move anything not useful (or redundant) to the `_deprecated` folder.
+Things under development or suspended for bugs are in the  `_in_development`. folder.

-Horrible kludge note: through development history I have gone back and forth on using versions of four ported tools from unix: sed, find, sort, and uniq -- as copies from various windows/Mac ports but renamed as gsed, gfind, gsort, and guniq.
-At this writing, using renamed copies was more painful than using ones provided by MSYS2 than not.
-I just use them as sed, sort, find, and uniq.
+A history of a kludge: I have gone back and forth on using versions of four ported tools from unix: sed, find, sort, and uniq -- as copies from various windows/Mac ports but renamed as gsed, gfind, gsort, and guniq, in a subfolder of the `_ebSuperBin` repository which I keep in my PATH on Windows.
+But I found that MSYS2 updates would leave me with errors about possible cygwin1.dll version conflicts, and broken script runs.
+So I stopped copying/renaming those GNU utilities to that repo, and instead I use the ones as provided by MSYS2, which it keeps current and in the MSYS2 user bin folder(s), and as originally named: sed, sort, find, and uniq.
 But there may be scripts in `/_in_development` and `/_deprecated` that still have the names I don't want to use anymore; to further develop or revive any of those use the proper (not `g`-prefixed) names.

-Also, the tools and scripts in this repository are subject to high flux, because I edit and develop them as I use them, and/or because I freely add or remove utilities from this archive.